BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Nicolai Budkov Kjaer and Rafael Jodar are set to meet at the Next Gen Finals - Jeddah on December 18, 2025 in a hard-court singles match.
 Kjaer enters with a 27–10 record on hard courts in 2025, while Jodar has posted a 36–11 mark on hard courts this season.
 Elo ratings point to a clear statistical advantage for Jodar entering this matchup.
 Their head-to-head is currently level, with each player having recorded 1 wins.

-Recent singles form slightly favors Jodar, who has won 4 of his last five matches, while Kjaer has gone 2–3 over the same span.
+Recent singles form slightly favors Kjaer, who has won 4 of his last five matches, while Jodar has gone 2–3 over the same span.